loureirorg/php-cachedf/README.md

 A PHP accelerator
 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/bee7fdefe6520c324193c670d742f892 "githalytics.com")](http://githalytics.com/loureirorg/php-cachedf.git)
 ##How this works?
 PHP cachedf speeds up your site by caching expensive functions.
-When you call a cached function, we'll save the return associating with:
+When you call a cached function, we'll save the result and associate it with:
 * the arguments values
 * the name of function
 * the file of function